A History of Woodworking and Its Influence in Civilization

 Woodworkers today who practice the ancient oriental woodworking techniques take pride in their mastery of the fitted joint and their skill of not using electric equipment, nails or glue to hold their pieces together.
 Japan is where this style of woodworking primarily originated.

-One reason for Japan’s success in such excellent woodworking was that they developed high-carbon steel tools early in their history.
+One reason Japan succeeded in such excellent woodworking was that they developed high-carbon steel tools early in their history.
 Their use of high-quality blades and the engineering of the lathe made ancient Japanese woodworkers leaders in crafting round and curved objects.
 Cooperage (the making of barrels and casks) and bentwood works (wood that is artificially shaped for use in making furniture) were popular in Japan for everyday household objects.

 Japanese woodworkers also made exquisitely-sculpted scenery.
 Their popularity and the techniques used in the process spread across Southeast Asia.

-Another highly skilled form of woodworking was blocked prints – made from inked blocks of wood.
-Lacquering also was developed in the orient.
+Another highly skilled form of woodworking was blocked prints – made from inked wood blocks.
+Lacquering also was developed in the Orient.
 It is a technique dominant in Japan, China, and Korea.

-Recorded in the Gospels of Matthew and Mark, we find that Jesus’ adopted father Joseph was a carpenter.
-In the Jewish culture of that time (1st century), the father was required to teach the son his trade at age 12.
+In the Gospels of Matthew and Mark, we find that Jesus’ adopted father Joseph was a carpenter.
+In the Jewish culture (1st century), the father was required to teach the son his trade at age 12.
 Being a good Jew, Joseph would have followed this practice and began teaching Jesus at 12 his carpentry trade.

-Carpenters of the time of Jesus were often called upon to construct or repair plows or threshing sleds, or cut a roofing beam or shape a yoke for a new team of oxen.
-They also met the demands for new doors and door frames, or a storage chest, and made a variety of other repairs.
+Carpenters of the time of Jesus were often called upon to construct or repair plows or threshing sleds, cut a roofing beam or shape a yoke for a new team of oxen.
+They also met the demands for new doors and door frames or a storage chest and made various other repairs.

-Sometimes they helped with the construction of larger building projects, such as building a wood balcony, or making doors or stairs for a new synagogue.
-And, on occasion, a master carpenter would be asked to create a holy object such as a Torah cabinet for the storage of Scripture scrolls.
+Sometimes they helped construct larger projects, such as building a wood balcony or making doors or stairs for a new synagogue.
+And, on occasion, a master carpenter would be asked to create a holy object such as a Torah cabinet to store Scripture scrolls.

 Hebrew carpenters used a variety of wood species depending on what the job required.
-They included cypress, oak, ash, sycamore and olive.
-If it were a special project, they might have to import expensive cedar from Lebanon, or use the stock of vines for small projects.
+They included cypress, oak, ash, sycamore, and olive.
+If it were a special project, they might have to import expensive cedar from Lebanon or use the vines stock for small projects.

 When a carpenter needed wood, he sawed trees into boards using a large bronze saw with the aid of other workers.
 He cut thin boards from tree trunks.
 Trees in that region, however, were not large or straight.

-The bow-lathe was a crude primitive tool, yet a skilled woodworker could produce decorative spindles and bowls with it much like today’s wood turners.
+The bow-lathe was a crude primitive tool, yet a skilled woodworker could produce decorative spindles and bowls like today’s woodturners.
 He turned the wood by pulling a leather strap back and forth like a bow.
 This motion moved the lathe and enabled the cut to be made in the turning wood.